 Promotes Healthy Menstrual Cycles

-If you struggle with painful cramps13 and uncomfortably heavy periods, taking vitamin E can also help you manage these symptoms.
-Since vitamin E has anti-inflammatory and hormone-balancing effects, it can help mitigate these problems and make your periods less painful.
-While this doesn’t directly affect fertility, it can help you live more comfortably.
+And if you struggle with painful cramps13 and uncomfortably heavy periods, here's some welcome news: vitamin E can also help you manage these symptoms.
+Thanks to its anti-inflammatory and hormone-balancing effects, it can make your periods less painful.
+While this doesn't directly affect fertility, it can make this part of the journey a lot more comfortable.

-Taking vitamin E can help improve the production of cervical mucus.
-This is because vitamin E affects hormonal function and the overall health of the reproductive system1.
-Studies have also found that women who struggle with unexplained infertility also have reduced levels of vitamin E15 present in their cervical mucus.
+Taking vitamin E can help support your body's healthy cervical mucus production.
+This is because vitamin E influences hormonal function and the overall health of your reproductive system1.
+Interestingly, one small study found that women dealing with unexplained infertility tend to have reduced levels of vitamin E15 in their cervical mucus — though this finding comes from a single study published in a non-indexed journal, and further research is needed to confirm the association.

 How Do You Choose the Right Vitamin E Supplement?

-Something else to keep in mind is that many vitamin E supplements contain other ingredients.
-If you opt for a multivitamin containing vitamin E, be sure to assess the other ingredients present.
-Ideally, look for a supplement with other fertility-friendly ingredients.
+Something else worth keeping in mind: many vitamin E supplements contain other ingredients.
+If you go with a multivitamin that includes vitamin E, take a look at what else is in the formula.
+Ideally, you'll want a supplement with other fertility-friendly ingredients that complement each other.

-You’ll also need to consider whether to take natural or synthetic vitamin E supplements.
-Many people prefer natural vitamin E supplements because they are more potent,16 although both options can be effective in the right dosage.
-Most vitamin E supplements are fat-soluble, but some water-soluble versions are on the market.
-You might prefer a water-soluble option if you have a condition that makes it difficult for your body to absorb fat, such as celiac disease or malabsorption syndrome.
+You'll also want to decide between natural and synthetic vitamin E. You'll often see people choose natural vitamin E because it's more potent,16 although both forms can be effective at the right dosage.
+Most vitamin E supplements are fat-soluble, but water-soluble versions are also available.
+A water-soluble option might be a better choice if you have a condition that makes it harder for your body to absorb fat, such as celiac disease or malabsorption syndrome.

 How Should You Take Vitamin E When Trying to Conceive?